StevenChen16/ICS3U-FSP/README.md

 ---

-Certainly!
-Below is an enhanced version of the additional features with a focus on both reinforcing the understanding of arrays and integrating the F1 theme more deeply.

----

 ### **Enhanced Additional Features**
 1. **Dynamic Array Resizing with Pit Stop Strategy**
    - **Concept:** Teach dynamic array resizing by simulating real-time pit stops during a race.
 As new pit stop durations are recorded, the array dynamically expands to accommodate the data.